tannerdolby/tannerdolby.com/src/about.md

 ## Need More?

-I'm interested in all things math or software related: JavaScript, Node.js, Python, Web Development, Open Source, Technical Writing, Static Sites, and more.
+I'm interested in all things math or software related: JavaScript, Python, React, and more.
 Have a look at my [resume][resume] and feel free to [contact me][contact] if you'd like to chat!

 <div class="social-icons">
 {% for icon in socials %}